ndf-zz/fletchck/README.md

 The following anonymous checks are supported:

-   - SMTP: SMTP with optional starttls
+   - smtp: SMTP with optional starttls
-   - SMTP-over-SSL: Submissions
+   - submit: SMTP-over-SSL/Submissions
-   - IMAP4-SSL: IMAP mailbox
+   - imap: IMAP4-SSL mailbox
-   - HTTPS: HTTP request
+   - https: HTTP request
-   - Cert: Check TLS certificate validity and/or expiry
+   - cert: Check TLS certificate validity and/or expiry
-   - SSH: SSH pre-auth connection with optional hostkey check
+   - ssh: SSH pre-auth connection with optional hostkey check
-   - Sequence: A sequence of checks, fails if any one check fails
+   - sequence: A sequence of checks, fails if any one check fails

+Service checks that use TLS will verify the service certificate and hostname unless the selfsigned option is set.
+If expiry of a self-signed certificate needs to be checked, use the cert check with selfsigned option.

 The following notification actions are supported:

-   - Email: Send an email
+   - email: Send an email
-   - API SMS: Post SMS via SMS Central API
+   - sms: Post SMS via SMS Central API
-   - Log
+   - log: Log a WARNING message

 ## Installation